Point counts, automorphisms, and gonalities of Shimura curves: Shimura curves

-The isogeny factors of the Jacobian of an Atkin--Lehner quotient $X_0^D(N)/W$, and the corresponding cusp forms, can then be determined by the action of the pullback of $W$ on $\Jac(X_0(DN))^{D-\textnormal{new}}$ given in \cref{eqn: AL_action_Ribet}. \end{remark}
+The isogeny factors of the Jacobian of an Atkin--Lehner quotient $X_0^D(N)/W$, and the corresponding cusp forms, can then be determined by the action of $W$ on these isogeny factors as given in \cref{eqn: AL_action_Ribet}. \end{remark}